 - Salary sacrificed amounts (from 1 July 2019).

 Employers with poor super guarantee payment history outed

 Underpayment or non-payment of superannuation guarantee (SG) is a big issue.
 New laws will enable the ATO to advise employees (or former employees) of their employer's poor SG payment and reporting history.

-If an employer makes a complaint to the ATO, then a taxation officer is able to make a record or advise the employee about a failure or suspected failure by their employer or former employer to comply with their SG obligations.
+If a complaint is made to the ATO, then a taxation officer is able to make a record or advise the employee about a failure or suspected failure by their employer or former employer to comply with their SG obligations.
 They can also share the Tax Commissioner's response to the complaint.
 So, if the Commissioner finds there is a problem with SG payments, they can disclose this information to the complainant.